 ARTICLE 1.
-COURTS AND OFFICERS. §50-1-1.
+COURTS AND OFFICERS.

+§50-1-1.
 Magistrate court created.

-(a) There is hereby created in each county of this state a magistrate court with such numbers of magistrates for each court as are hereafter provided.
+There is hereby created in each county of this state a magistrate court with such numbers of magistrates for each court as are hereafter provided.
 There shall be elected by the voters of each county, at the general election to be held in 1976, and in every fourth year thereafter, such number of magistrates as is provided in §50-1-2 of this code.
 The filing fee for the office of magistrate shall be one percent of the annual salary.
 The term of magistrates shall be for four years and shall begin on January 1, of the year following the year of election.

-(b) Effective with the primary election of 2016 2024, all elections for magistrates will be on a nonpartisan partisan basis by division.
-Beginning in 2016, there will no longer be primary elections held for magistrates and all elections for magistrates are to be held in the nonpartisan judicial election as set forth in article five, chapter three of this code.
-All indications of party identification on election ballots for magistrate shall be omitted \$50-1-6.
+Figure 7 Effective with the primary election of 2016, all elections for magistrates will be on a 8 nonpartisan basis by division.
+Beginning in 2016, there will no longer be primary elections held for 9 magistrates and all elections for magistrates are to be held in the nonpartisan judicial election as 10 set forth in article five, chapter three of this code.
+All indications of party identification on election 11 ballots for magistrate shall be omitted

+§50-1-6.
 Vacancy in office of magistrate.

-(a) Subject to the provisions of §3-10-1 of this code, when a vacancy occurs in the office of magistrate, the judge of the circuit court, or the chief judge thereof if there is more than one judge of the circuit court, shall fill the same by appointment of a person of the same political party as the officeholder vacating the office.
+Subject to the provisions of §3-10-1 of this code, when a vacancy occurs in the office of magistrate, the judge of the circuit court, or the chief judge thereof if there is more than one judge of the circuit court, shall fill the same by appointment of a person of the same political party as the officeholder vacating the office.

-(b) At a nonpartisan judicial general election in which a magistrate is elected for an unexpired term, the circuit judge, or the chief judge thereof if there is more than one judge of the circuit court, shall cause a notice of such election to be published prior to such election as a Class II-0 legal advertisement in compliance with the provisions of §59-3-1 et seq. of this code, and the publication area for such publication shall be the county involved.
+At a nonpartisan general judicial election in which a magistrate is elected for an unexpired

+6 term, the circuit judge, or the chief judge thereof if there is more than one judge of the circuit court. shall cause a notice of such election to be published prior to such election as a Class II-0 legal 7 8 advertisement in compliance with the provisions of §59-3-1 et seq. of this code, and the publication 9 area for such publication shall be the county involved.
+If the vacancy occurs before the primary 10 election held to nominate candidates to be voted for at the general election, at which any such 11 vacancy is to be filled, candidates to fill such vacancy shall be nominated at such primary election 12 in accordance with the time requirements and the provisions and procedures prescribed in article 13 five, chapter three of this code.
+Otherwise, they shall be nominated by the county executive 14 committee in the manner provided in §3-5-19, as in the case of filling vacancies in nominations, 15 and the names of the persons so nominated and certified to the clerk of the circuit court of such county shall be placed upon the ballot to be voted at such next general election.
+16 CHAPTER 51.
-CHAPTER 51.
 COURTS AND THEIR OFFICERS.